Why DNS Attacks Need More Attention

 DNSSEC (DNS Security Extensions) authenticates the data’s origin for DNS resolvers using digital signatures and helps harden your recursive serve.
 See if DNSSEC was properly set up for your domain by entering your domain name in this free tool operated by Verisign labs.

-LiveAction’s threat detection and response product, ThreatEye NV, closes the DNS monitoring gaps left by inadequate firewall and detection tools.
-When deployed in front of a DNS server, ThreatEye NV correlates DNS queries into threat intelligence scans and sees into encrypted sessions without decryption for indicators of an attack.
+LiveAction’s threat detection and response product, ThreatEye, closes the DNS monitoring gaps left by inadequate firewall and detection tools.
+When deployed in front of a DNS server, ThreatEye correlates DNS queries into threat intelligence scans and sees into encrypted sessions without decryption for indicators of an attack.